 To start this adventure, we strapped boards to our backs and began to ascend the 2388 ft.
 (728 m) black mountain of loose rock.
 The hike up lasts about 45 minuets.

 The day was extremely windy which made for a refreshing hike without too much sweating on this black natural oven.
 But when we approached the top the wind became TOO strong!

 Our boards began acting like sails, the wind pushing us all over the place like rag-dolls.
 The whole group had to hit the deck to avoid getting swept off the top all together.

 After several minutes hugging the ground, the gusts finally died down and we were able to continue to the “drop zone“.

-There are two different ways to ride down the side of the volcano.
+There are two different ways to go volcano boarding.
 You can stand up like on a snowboard, or you can sit down like on a sled.